Brussels Griffon Reverse Sneezing — When It Is Normal and When to Call the Vet

 Frequency Thresholds

-Occasional reverse sneezing — once every few days, or a cluster of episodes that then goes away for weeks — is in the normal range for this breed.
-Multiple episodes per day, every day, is not something to normalize.
-That pattern warrants a vet visit to rule out underlying causes: nasal polyps, chronic rhinitis, allergies, or early-stage respiratory issues.
-“It’s normal for the breed” should not be used as a reason to skip the conversation with your vet.
+Occasional reverse sneezing — once every few days, or a cluster of episodes that then disappears for weeks — sits in the normal range for this breed.
+Multiple episodes per day, every single day, is not something to normalize.
+That pattern warrants a vet visit to rule out underlying causes: nasal polyps, chronic rhinitis, allergies, early-stage respiratory issues.

 Call the Vet Immediately If You See These Signs

-• Labored or noisy breathing between episodes — if the dog is not breathing normally when not in a reverse sneezing episode, something structural or infectious needs evaluation
+- Labored or noisy breathing between episodes — if the dog isn’t breathing normally outside of a reverse sneezing episode, something structural or infectious needs evaluation

-Tracheal collapse is worth naming directly here because it is more common in small brachycephalic dogs than in the general dog population, and it can look deceptively similar to severe reverse sneezing.
+Tracheal collapse is worth naming directly here.
+It’s more common in small brachycephalic dogs than in the general dog population, and it can look deceptively similar to severe reverse sneezing.
 The distinguishing feature is that breathing difficulty in tracheal collapse does not fully resolve between episodes.
 The dog sounds congested or wheezy at rest.
 It coughs when it drinks water.
 It struggles after brief exercise.
-If any of those patterns sound familiar, that’s a chest X-ray conversation, not a “wait and see” situation.
+If any of those patterns sound familiar, that’s a chest X-ray conversation.

 Long-Term Management for Brachycephalic Brussels Griffons